JRascagneres/HA-NationalGrid/README.md

 3. Once the account is created login and you'll see 'My Portal' banner open.
 4. Inside the 'My Portal' banner click 'My Profile' - your API key is the 'Scripting Key'

+Note: Some users have seen that this key can take a significant period of time to become active.
+If the API key isn't accepted by the integration I'd recommend installing the integration without a key and then a day later, removing the integration and re-adding it with the key.
+The reason we recommend installing the integration without a key in the meantime is so that you can build up the data history for the sensors.

 Then follow the same steps that are using to setup most integrations:
 1. Head to settings then Devices & Services